timcdlucas/translucent_interpretable_ML_review/translucent.md

 #### A priori variable selection

-The standard approach for modelling in ecology and comparative biology is to carefully select a relatively small set of covariates based on \emph{a priori} knowledge of the system [@fanklstein].
+The standard approach for modelling in ecology and comparative biology is to carefully select a relatively small set of covariates based on \emph{a priori} knowledge of the system [@whittingham2006we ].
 This process ensures that all variables are reasonably likely to be casually important, reduces overfitting and keeps the number of parameters small.
 As a baseline model, I fitted a linear model, selecting covariates that the literature suggests relates to litter size.
 I chose body size [@leutenegger1979evolution; @tuomi1980mammalian], gestation length [@okkens1993influence; @bielby2007fast], metabolic rate [@white2004does], litters per year [@white2004does] and longevity [@wilkinson2002life; @zammuto1986life].